Definition of Purchase Price Variance

-The allocation should be based on the location of the raw materials which had created the price variance.
+The allocation should be based on the location of the raw materials which created the purchase price variance.
 If those raw materials were recently purchased and are entirely in the raw materials inventory, then all of the price variance should be assigned to the raw materials inventory.
 If the price variance occurred throughout the year, the variance should be assigned to the raw materials inventory, work-in-process inventory, finished goods inventory, and cost of goods sold based on the quantity of the raw materials in each of these categories at the end of the year.
 (If the amount of the purchase price variance is very small and/or the inventory turnover rates are very high, the entire amount of the price variance might be reclassified entirely to the cost of goods sold.)